Skip to main content

 Review your configuration

-you must know that it will only keep Google Ads-related Click IDs in URLs, disproportionately favoring Google Ads over other sources in attribution results.
+If you choose to enable url_passthrough you must know that it will only keep Google Ads-related Click IDs in URLs, disproportionately favoring Google Ads over other sources in attribution results.
 Learn more.
-We suggest to set this to false
+We suggest to set this to false.

-you must know that it will only redact Google Ads-related Click IDs from URLs, disproportionately hurting Google Ads more than other sources in attribution results.
+If you choose to enable ads_data_redaction you must know that it will only redact Google Ads-related Click IDs from URLs, disproportionately hurting Google Ads more than other sources in attribution results.
 Learn more.
-We suggest to set this to false
+We suggest to set this to false.

 OneView is fully compatible with Google Consent Mode.
 No configuration required.